lindentree/todo-app/README.md

 An incomplete todo list app built in the TDD paradigm with functional components and React Hooks.
-Currently allows the user to add todos in ascending numerical order
+Currently allows the user to add todos in ascending numerical order.

 Todos:

-1. Add ability to delete todos
+1. Add ability to delete todos - [x]
-2. Add ability to mark todos complete
+2. Add ability to mark todos complete - [ ]
-2. Persist todos in localStorage
+2. Persist todos in localStorage - [ ]

+As a full stack application, individual users' todo lists would be stored in a database.

 ***